How Do I Set Up a Preferred or Chosen Name?

 • Any off-campus communications (such as any letter sent to a permanent address, communication with emergency personnel, licensing boards)

 Please note: We make every effort to work with our technology vendors to use the preferred/chosen name, but it’s not always possible.
 At this time, a preferred/chosen name may not appear on all Sierra systems and services since not all Sierra systems are centralized.
-If you encounter inconsistent information related this topic on other Sierra College webpages, or if you find yourself in a situation where Sierra’s policies are not being followed, please contact the Student Engagement Centers or Admissions and Records.
-Any changes may take 48 hours to take effect.
+If you encounter inconsistent information related to this topic on other Sierra College web pages, or if you find yourself in a situation where Sierra College’s policies are not being followed, please contact the Student Engagement Centers or Admissions and Records, while employees can contact Human Resources for assistance.
+Any changes may take 48 business hours to take effect.

 Disclaimer: The district acknowledges that as long as the use of a preferred/chosen name is not for the purpose of misrepresentation, the preferred/chosen name should be used whenever possible in the course of district business and education.

 It is further understood that the student's preferred/chosen name should be used in district communications and reporting, except where the use of the legal name is necessitated by legal requirement.
-Abuse of the name change policy (i.e., names containing profanity, abusive, or vulgar content) is in violation of the student code of conduct and may result in disciplinary action.
+Abuse of the name change policy (i.e., names containing profanity, abusive, or vulgar content) is in violation of the student code of conduct and Human Resources policy and may result in disciplinary action.

 Are there any preferred/chosen name restrictions?